 In strict contrast, at Carlton Hill the entrance foyer is designed as a ’hub’ space.
 A space to meet and have a coffee and a chat.
-Perhaps study individually or in groups or to discuss something with the on duty student representative reception staff.
-The space is generous in size, light and open but is designed to have clusters of comfortable moveable seating and tables much like a high quality hotel foyer but with a homely and soft atmosphere where low level lighting creates a warmth and inviting area for students and visitors.
+Perhaps study individually or in groups or to discuss something with the on-duty student representative reception staff.
+The space is generous in size, light and open but is designed to have clusters of comfortable moveable seating and tables much like a high-quality hotel foyer but with a homely and soft atmosphere where low-level lighting creates a warmth and inviting area for students and visitors.

 Using a rich and warm colour palette of browns, tans and golds a selection of finishes are chosen to form texture and comfort moving away from the neutral grey and white palette so often used in large scale interiors.

-As this is the first internal space that new students and their parents will arrive into, it is critical that the warmth of the building design is clear from the moment they walk through the entrance doors.
+As this is the first internal space that new students and their parents will arrive at, it is critical that the warmth of the building design is clear from the moment they walk through the entrance doors.
 Students are put at ease not only by their own attitude to a space but also by their parents or guardian’s reaction.
 The introduction of a student into their first experience of independent living is traumatic for parents and students alike, so the first impression of their son or daughter’s new home is fundamental for the ability of a parent to give the necessary positive support to their child.